 Choice, Umbrella Decisions, and Self-control

-Many years ago my wife and I realized that when we waited until Sunday morning to decide whether or not we would go to church and Sunday school, we often found reasons or emotions that encouraged us to not go that day.
-So, we made the umbrella decision that we would go every Sunday unless illness or travel kept us away.
+Many years ago my wife and I realized that when we waited until Sunday morning to decide whether or not we would go to church and Sunday school, we often found reasons or emotions for not going that day.
+To avoid that situation, we made the umbrella decision to go every Sunday unless illness or travel kept us away.

 Wisdom follows God’s principles.
 As James make clear, knowing and understanding a principle is of value only if there is corresponding “practice” or obedience that makes the principle real in our life.